tomjoht/tomjoht.github.io/pages/academics/academic-practitioner-bridge.md

 Although both groups need each other, there's no clear mechanism for each for communication between the two groups.

-## Academic-practitioner-bridge email group
+## Academic/Practitioner Bridge email group

-I created an email group dedicated to this purpose.
-If you're an academic who wants to collaborate with practitioners, or vice versa, be sure to sign up.
+I created an email group called "Academic/Practitioner Bridge" dedicated to this purpose.
+If you're an academic who wants to collaborate with practitioners, or if you're a practitioner who wants to collaborate with academics, be sure to sign up.

 <div class="classictemplate template" style="display: block;">
 <style type="text/css">